Did you miss these recent posts?

 Today’s grape growers and winemakers in the Petaluma area can trace a long lineage in this vinous endeavor.
 The area around Petaluma had many thriving vineyards in the mid-1800s.
 John Staedler had vineyards near the town in the 1860s.
 William Bihler planted vines on the banks of Petaluma Creek, on the hillsides, then out in the Lakeville area by the late 1870s.
 Many others, including James Fair, as well as immigrants from Germany, Italy, France and Switzerland, planted vineyards of various sizes during this time.

 In 1884, G.V.
 Fischer established the first winery in Petaluma; James Fair started on in the Lakeville area shortly after.
-Fair’s winery soon had a 600,000 gallons capacity – one of the largest 8575024694_1d225d51c6_min the state at the time.
+Fair’s winery soon had a 600,000 gallons capacity – one of the largest in the state at the time.
 Along with the problems in the French winegrowing industry at around this time (due to phylloxera), many areas in California, including Petaluma, established more vineyards, to meet the demand for wine for a global market.
 Around the turn of the 29th Century, the area had a bit more than 1,000 acres under vine.
 Of course, there were changes in the wind: Phylloxera and Prohibition.
 Because of the devastation of the vineyards by the former, and the lack of need for grapes caused by the latter, many vineyards simply changed to other agriculture.

 A New Hope